MatthijsMaas/MatthijsMaas/content/authors/Matthijs/_index.md

 I am a Senior Research Fellow at the Institute for Law & AI; an Associate Fellow at the Leverhulme Centre for the Future of Intelligence (University of Cambridge), and a non-residential research associate at King’s College, University of Cambridge.

-I am the author of ["Architectures of Global AI Governance: From Technological Change to Human Choice"](https://global.oup.com/academic/product/architectures-of-global-ai-governance-9780198877837?cc=dk&lang=en&) (OUP 2025).
+I am the author of ["Architectures of Global AI Governance: From Technological Change to Human Choice"](https://global.oup.com/academic/product/architectures-of-global-ai-governance-9780198877837?cc=dk&lang=en&) (OUP 2025) ([Open Access digital version](https://academic.oup.com/book/61416)).

 My work focuses on mapping theories of change for advanced AI governance, international institutional designs for AI, the effect of AI on international law, and arms control regimes for military uses of AI technology.